 The economic environment has a significant impact on the Company's operations and financial position.
-The management takes all necessary measures to ensure the sustainable business of the Company.
-However, the future impact of the current economic environment is difficult to predict and management's current expectations and estimates may differ from actual results.
+Management is taking necessary measures to ensure sustainability of the Company's operations.
+However, the future effects of the current economic situation are difficult to predict, and management's current expectations and estimates could differ from actual results.